withtally/.github/profile/README.md

 - [Tally's Governor deployer tool](https://github.com/withtally/gov-deployer) makes it easy to deploy a Governor DAO

+### How can I get a DAO onto Tally?

+Tally offers [self-serve tools](https://docs.tally.xyz/knowledge-base/managing-a-dao) and a [white-glove DAO launch service](https://docs.tally.xyz/premium-features/dao-launcher).
+To learn more about the DAO launch service, contact biz@tally.xyz.

 ### What smart contracts does Tally support?

 #### OpenZeppelin Govenor